Asian Longhorned Beetle

 Delimiting Survey and Detection Response

-In order to ensure no other areas of New York are harboring infestation, inspectors work outside the quarantine boundaries on a regular basis, to target and inspect businesses and areas considered at high risk for infestation.
-The inspectors visited campgrounds, importers, freight rail lines and industrial parks.
-They accessed 178 establishments and surveyed 2,074 host trees with no new introductions detected.
+- Level 3 Survey - In order to ensure no other areas of New York are harboring infestation, inspectors work outside the quarantine boundaries on a regular basis to target and inspect businesses and areas considered at high risk for infestation.
+The inspectors visited campgrounds, importers, freight rail lines, pallet companies and industrial parks.
+Inspectors also conducted biometric survey which include survey of random points in pre-determined grids.
+They accessed 56 establishments and completed 31 biometric grids.
+In all, 2,895 host trees were surveyed with no new introductions detected.

 Background and Biology

 The Asian longhorned beetle (ALB) is a dangerous pest of hardwood trees.
 Native to China, Japan, and Korea, the insect likely was transported into North America in solid wood packing materials used for international shipping.
 The first North American infestation was discovered in Brooklyn, NY in 1996, and infestations have subsequently been found in Long Island, New Jersey, Illinois, Massachusetts, Ohio, and Ontario, Canada.
 In these areas, tens of thousands of trees have been cut down to prevent the spread of ALB.